 A UNICEF study revealed that 8 in 10 Filipino children and adolescents are in danger of being bullied or being sexually abused online.

 The Philippines has become known as a top global source of materials on child sexual abuse.
 More than 20,000 child pornographic images are uploaded to the internet every week.*

 Your support will:

-- 1. Fund one cyber safety training session to 50 children OR 30 single moms – US$50
+- 1. Fund a complete cyber safety traning and awareness program for 50 children or 30 single moms – US$175 / AU$250

 * Source: Sexual Exploitation and Abuse of Children Online in the Philippines: A Review of Online News and Articles Sandra Concepcion Layla S. Hernandez,1 Andrew C. Lacsina,1 Michelle C. Ylade,1 Josephine Aldaba,1 Hilton Y. Lam,2 Leonardo R. Estacio, Jr.3 and Anna Lena Lopez1, Vol 52, No. 4, 2018